A Guide to Summer in Puglia

 Located on the heel of the Italian boot, the southern region of Puglia is a beautiful slice of Mediterranean life.
 Boasting stunning coastlines, cities full of architecture and plenty of rural traditions to enjoy, Puglia has quickly become one of the most popular regions in the whole of Italy for tourists and nationals, alike!

 For those looking for sun and heat during their summer holiday to Puglia, the best months to visit are July and August, when the temperature averages about 24 degrees Celsius.
-The temperature will frequently rise above this point, but the coastal areas can experience a cooling breeze, perfect for a stroll around the coastal towns.
+The temperature will frequently rise above this point during these months.

 Summer Festivals in Puglia